Ajooni Biotech Ltd launches pilot project in Rajasthan for exploring potential in MORINGA farming | www.lokmattimes.com

 With an objective to expand AJOONI Brand in global markets, company has executed its first export order for supply of Ajooni Cattle feed to Nepal after successful field trails in hilly country.
 Company has developed a unique product suitable to the specific feed requirements of animal species of the semi hilly areas of Nepal; Bhutan to achieve optimal nutrition, gut health and pathogen control of livestock while maximizing the profitability of Dairy farmers of these countries.
 Company is also exploring all the possibilities to penetrate its marketing network to international markets of African Continent, South Asia and Middle East markets.
 You are requested to take the above information on records.

-For FY 23, Company reported sales of Rs 74.5 crore and Net profit of Rs 1.12 crore.
-Company has achieved strong CAGR of 23 per cent in Sales and 45 per cent in Net Profit during the last 3.
-Company came up with it's IPO on NSE Emerge platform in December 2017 & migrated to the main board of NSE in May 2022.
+For FY 23, Company reported sales of Rs.
+74.5 crore and Net profit of Rs.
+1.12 crore.
+Company has achieved strong CAGR of 23% in Sales and 45% in Net Profit during the last 3.
+Company came up with it’s IPO on NSE Emerge platform in December 2017 & migrated to the main board of NSE in May 2022.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app